 our existence and that of our children”

 Thick mulches cover our soils, no cultivation, mostly perennial crops like trees, shrubs, climbers and other perennial plants are mixed in such a way as to mimic the structure of a natural forest which is the most stable and sustainable type of ecosystem in this climate.
-We currently provide public guided tours of our homestead and offer practical further education of permaculture and simple living.
+We currently provide public guided tours and open days of our homestead and offer practical further education of permaculture and simple living.

 Permaculture is a ” design system for sustainable human habitats that supply human needs in an environmentally enhancing way”.
 Permaculture is all about functional design – ways to maximise productivity and abundance, while minimising effort, by working with nature, rather than against it.

 We have observed that chickens and humans can thrive by offering greater autonomy, to move from passive consumer to forager revolutionises not just individuals but the whole tribe.

 Our focus is to directly fulfil daily requirements where possible rather than indirectly with money, we define requirements from a simple list of essentials which have great value.

 - Water and food/medicine